-Employee Benefits Trends in 2022: What Are the Future Trends?
+Employee Benefits Trends for 2023: What Are the Future Trends?

 - Employee Benefits

 For many workers, 2022 has been a year defined by opportunity and anxiety.
 The Great Resignation saw many employees leave their current employer in search of better opportunities elsewhere.
 At the same time, rising costs of living, especially in healthcare, has workers struggling to balance their work and home responsibilities.
 Through all this turmoil, the desire to work from home, sparked from the pandemic, remains a high priority for many employees due to its role in helping them achieve improved overall well-being.

 Employers are faced with a balancing act.
 They want to attract and retain top workers by keeping pace with employee benefits trends.
 The 2022 Paychex Pulse of HR Survey reported that organizations have increased the benefits they are offering by an average of 22% compared to the year before the COVID-19 pandemic.
 At the same time, inflation demands that businesses assess and invest their benefit dollars carefully and get creative with meeting employee needs.

 As we move into the new year, employers should familiarize themselves with employee benefits industry trends to guide their decision-making.
 Reviewing the emerging trends in employee benefits and responding with meaningful action can go a long way to keeping your employees happier, healthier, more productive, and loyal to your business.